NielsMittelstaedt/ASM-Analyser/docs/index.rst

 Welcome to ASM-Analyser's documentation!
 ========================================

-ASM-Analyser is a tool for dynamic program analysis written in Python 3.9.
+ASM-Analyser is a tool for dynamic program analysis.
+The tool can be used to evaluate the number of executed instructions and memory accesses.
+In addition, different branch prediction strategies can be simulated.

 .. toctree::
    :maxdepth: 1